DrDonk/OC4VM/readme.md

 "dist" folder.

-The current variables used to define the different files in OC4VM are stored in oc4vm.toml and used in the OpenCore config.plist, VMware VMX and QEMU templates.
+The current variables used to define the different files in OC4VM are stored in oc4vm.toml and used in the OpenCore config.plist and VMware VMX template.

 | Name        | Type            | Description                                   |
 |:------------|-----------------|-----------------------------------------------|